MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/health-and-monitoring/service-and-ucwa-usage.md

 - The **CPU** and **Processor** performance counters.

 For most deployments, UCWA CPU usage should be below 15 percent on average.
-Memory usage should fall within the limits described in [Monitor for server memory capacity limits in Skype for Business Server 2015](server-memory-capacity-limits.md).
+Memory usage should fall within the limits described in [Monitor for server memory capacity limits in Skype for Business Server](server-memory-capacity-limits.md).

 In addition to CPU and memory usage counters, you can use the following performance counters to help determine when a server is overloaded with requests: